 Manufacturing in Queensland inquiry

-The government has accepted the majority of the Commission's recommendations and provided its response to the final report (PDF, 490.3KB).
+The government accepted the majority of the Commission's recommendations and provided its response to the final report (PDF, 490.3KB).

 Many of the actions to deliver the recommendations will be incorporated into current government programs and activities.
 Most notably, the Commission's recommendations on Queensland's vocational education and training framework, government purchasing, electricity prices and removing barriers to gas supply are consistent with the objectives of established government programs.